home-assistant/developers.home-assistant/docs/auth_api.md

 ### Revoking a refresh token

 The token endpoint is also capable of revoking a refresh token.
 Revoking a refresh token will immedeatly revoke the refresh token and all access tokens that it has ever granted.
-To revoke a refresh token, follow the normal refresh token request body but include an additional parameter "action=revoke":
+To revoke a refresh token, make the following request:

 ```
-grant_type=refresh_token&
-refresh_token=IJKLMNOPQRST&
+token=IJKLMNOPQRST&
 action=revoke
 ```